On the $p$-adic theory of local models: v-sheaf theory

-The two diamond functors play different roles in the following sections: the ``analytic'' functor $(\str)^{\diamondsuit}$ is the most natural to study $\bbG_m$-actions and nearby cycles while the ``formal'' functor $(\str)^{\diamond}$ carries a specialization map which we will exploit.
+The two diamond functors play different roles in the following sections: the ``analytic'' functor $(\str)^{\diamondsuit}$ is the most natural to study $\bbG_m$-actions and nearby cycles while the ``formal'' functor $(\str)^{\diamond}$ carries a specialization map which we will use to determine specialization triples.

 A natural question is to what extent the associated v-sheaves $X^{\diamond}$ and $X^{\diamondsuit}$ reflect the geometry of $X$.
 In general, neither of the functors is full or faithful.
-For example, if $A$ is any $O$-algebra and $\hat{A}$ its $\pi$-adic completion, then the natural morphism
+For example, if $A$ is any $O$-algebra and $\widehat{A}$ its $\pi$-adic completion, then the natural morphism

 is an isomorphism (because $R^{\sharp,+}$ is $\pi$-complete by uniformity of affinoid perfectoid spaces).
 In particular, if $F$ is the fraction field of $O$, and $A$ an $F$-algebra, then $\Spec(A)^{\diamond}=\emptyset$.
 If $A=F[t]$, then